training at home has it's benefits and conveniences; there can be a few limits or restrictions to training at home as opposed to a commercial

 o You can go at your own pace

-Strength training at home has its conveniences, but also poses some obstacles in the world of strength training, there are no free rides or shortcuts and you will have to work for every ounce of strength, muscular change and definition you want.
+Strength training at home has its conveniences, but also poses some obstacles in the world of strength training, there are no free rides or shortcuts, strenght trainng is like it sounds, it's hard work.

-I personally don’t think that consistency 100% trumps intensity.
-These are two extremely closely related subjects in that; it’s difficult to make changes and see continued growth in strength without having the consistency to work out at home.
+Consistency doesn't 100% trump intensity, their close cousins and each is a discipline to any strength routine; it’s difficult to see continued growth in strength without having the consistency to work out at home.
 But...

-On the other side of the same coin; if you’re not progressive (meaning: increase your resistance and intensity over time), the results may not be what you hope or expect to see.
+On the other side of the coin; if you’re not progressive (meaning: increasing resistance over time), results may not be what you hope or expect to see.
 (Strength training vs bodybuilding).

 It takes time, patience, effort even courage to make these improvements.
 Treat strength training at home like anything else: take it a day at a time!

-of effort that you put into creating a mental image of looking and feeling
+90% of success comes from the effort of visualizing and creating a mental image of looking and feeling

 The amount of effort you put into your dream determines whether you make that dream your reality.
 Simply put: your dream of building a better body through strength training at home is...

-the imaginary road or highway that you travel towards your goal, without a goal; even a small one, the chances of your success will decrease significantly!
+the imaginary road that you travel towards your goal, without a goal; even a small one, the chances of your success decrease significantly!

-Find what inspires you and build a goal from that, and write it down with conviction, read it to yourself at least once or twice a day.
+Find what inspires you and build your goal from that, add conviction to it by writing it down, read it to yourself at least once or twice a day.
 This connects your vision and dream to the mental picture of your goal.

-Strength training at home has its obstacles, phones ring, household chores need to be tended to, family and friends may interrupt you, So… guard your 30 minute to one hour workout jealously if you feel you need to.
+Strength training at home has obstacles, phones ring, household chores need to be tended to, family and friends may interrupt; so... guard your 30 minute to one hour workout jealously if you feel the need.

-You do have to be naturally self-motivated.
-If you’re not, your results will probably reflect this.
+It helps to be naturally self-motivated, If not, results may reflect this.

-I have witnessed over the years many friends and acquaintances that started their own home-based gyms but…
+Over the years I've had many friends and acquaintances that started their own home-based gyms but...

-Without the motivation: most of their equipment simply became closet organizers or places to hang their clothes or children’s toys on.
+lack of motivation turned most equipment into closet organizers or places to hang their clothes or children’s toys on.

 On the other hand, if you are serious about training at home it does have many convenient and self-fulfilling rewards to it.

-Next: It is so important for this area or room to have atmosphere, it should be painted a color that is inspirational, or that naturally agrees with your motivational thought template.
+Next: It's important for this area or room to have atmosphere, it should be painted a color that is inspirational, or that naturally agrees with your motivational thought template.

-You may also want to have some inspirational photos, posters, paintings, whatever it is that encourages and motivates you, when you’re in that room.
+You may also want to have some inspirational photos, posters, paintings, whatever it is that encourages and motivates, when you’re in that room.

-light or lights in your room, so that you can control the lighting in it.
+Also, have a well lit room on a dimmer switch in the room, so you can control the lighting in it.

-Most people have no idea of the concept and importance of lighting and the shadows it reflects and casts, in relation to how this makes you look and feel.
+Many don't always understand the importance of lighting and the shadows it reflects or casts, lighting plays a big part in the relation it how it makes us look and feel.

-Add a decent mirror to your gym room, it doesn’t have to be huge or anything, just enough to clearly see yourself in, something 2’ x 3’ or bigger, something like this can easily be found in your neighborhood garage sales or buy and sell magazines.
+Add a decent mirror to your gym room, it doesn’t have to be huge or anything just enough to clearly see yourself in, something 2’ x 3’ to start with.
+Something like this can easily be found in neighbourhood garage sales etc.

-Remember the place you pick and design into your own home gym, should include your creative and imaginative ideas, be careful with your money.
+Remember the place you pick for your own home gym, should include your creative and imaginative ideas, while being careful with your money.
 Make your gym become a place you want to spend time in.